 Some couples get all caught up in wedding etiquette.
-For others, like Paul and Jane: the wanderlusts, they were casual about it all.
+Others, like Paul and Jane: the wanderlusts, were casual about it all.
 That is why they chose to elope in Vietnam and have the wedding the way they wanted.

 Here's what happened:

 Paul and Jane and their little girl were seasoned adventure lovers.
 They were en route to teaching jobs in China and decided to elope in Vietnam on the way.
 Intimate and personal: parents and a couple of friends.